Algosim documentation: Visualization

 Drawing a plane curve expressed as an equation in Cartesian coordinates

-Given an equation f(x, y) = 0 in the Cartesian coordinates x and y, the set { (x, y) ∈ ℝ² : f(x, y) = 0 } can be drawn directly assuming the equation can be rewritten so that one of the variables is isolated on one side of the equation.
+Given an equation f(x, y) = 0 in the Cartesian coordinates x and y, the set { (x, y) ∈ ℝ² : f(x, y) = 0 } can be drawn easily using the plot function.
+If the equation has one of the Cartesian coordinates isolated (alone) on one side, plotting is performed by (the natural) parameterisation, which is very efficient.

 plot(y = sin(x))